MinaRashad/Pass-the-Plate/README.md

 ## Why This Works

 ### The Problem Starts at Home
-According to the FAO, **61% of food waste globally comes from households**, not factories or farms.
+According to the FAO, **61% of food waste globally comes from households and individuals**, not local vendors, resturants,factories or farms.
 This makes individuals key players in any food recovery effort.

 ### More Food, Still Hungry
 In the U.S. alone, **119 billion pounds of food are wasted each year**, even as **1 in 8 Americans** faces food insecurity (Feeding America).